Lockdown effects on air quality in megacities during the first and second waves of COVID-19 pandemic: Summary and Conclusions

 The picture for Delhi is quite different: Without a lockdown, the pollutant concentrations are regularly 3 to 5 times as high as in London, indicating a much worse air quality in general.
-The lockdown in Delhi improved air quality very drastically.
+The 1st lockdown (2020) in Delhi improved air quality very drastically.
 This points to the great potential of clean air in Delhi if traffic and industrial emissions were reduced in the future by suitable control or regulation mechanisms.

-There still remain many open questions, such as: How did a lockdown affect other cities, e.g. on the American continent or in Africa?
-Which residential effects in Western cities and which traffic effects in Eastern cities can further be reduced to guarentee a long-term improvement in air quality?
+There still remain many open questions, such as: Which sources in western and eastern cities can further be reduced to guarantee a long-term improvement in air quality?
 The lockdown was at an enormous economic cost, but can a small change in behaviour or a well-designed and balanced control mechanism lead to a sustainable and significant improvement in air quality in the future?